fornwall/rust-script/docs/README.md

 16
 ```

 In addition, there are three built-in templates: `expr`, `loop`, and `loop-count`.
 These are used for the `--expr`, `--loop`, and `--loop --count` invocation forms.
 They can be overridden by placing templates with the same name in the template folder.
-If you have *not* overridden them, you can dump the contents of these built-in templates using the `templates dump` command noted above.

 ## Troubleshooting